zararashigal/akaneiro-client/ReadMe.md

 - To Spicyhorse Team Members for all the fish
 - To Players who supported and motivated us all this time

+# TODO:
+- The game complains about not finding the hosted asset bundles.
+Trying to build them locally as the game otherwise runs fine.

 # RESERVED FOR PATCHES
 - Bleh